 In 1454, the patronage over the church was transferred from the Cistercians of Lubiąż to the vicars of the church of Holy Cross.
 Probably shortly after, it changed the call to St. Peter and Paul, under which it was first mentioned in written sources in 1512.
 At that time, the church was to have three altars, and twelve altar priests resided there.

-The original single-pillar vaulted ceilings and chancel were destroyed with the roof destroyed in the great fire of Ostrow Tumski in 1634, after which they were rebuilt in baroque style in 1667 without a central pillar.
-Another fire of Ostrow Tumski and Sand Island touched the church in 1791, after which it was repaired again.
-During the Napoleonic wars in 1813, a hospital for French prisoners was established in church.
-In 1884 the interior of the church was renovated in neo-gothic style.
-In 1945, the church suffered a great deal of damage, among others lost roof and vault.
-During the rebuilding, carried out in 1952-1953, partly restored the gothic character of the building, removed internal and external plasters and recreated the rib vaulted nave, supported on the rebuilt stone pillar.
-The correctness of reconstruction of the interior, especially of the west gable, is, however, questioned.
+The original vault of the nave and the chancel, along with the roof, were destroyed in the great fire of Ostrów Tumski in 1634.
+It were rebuilt in the Baroque style in 1667, without a central pillar.
+Another fire in Ostrów Tumski and the Sand Island hit the church in 1791, but also this time it was repaired as well.
+During the Napoleonic Wars in 1813, a hospital for French prisoners of war was established there, and in 1884 the interior of the church was renovated in the neo-Gothic style.
+In 1945 the church suffered a lot, including lost roof and vaults.
+It was rebuilt a few years after the end of the war.